winterForestStump/thesis/README.md

 # thesis
 Enhancing Financial Analysis with Question-Answering Models (with $0 costs).
 The idea is:
-* use open-sourse LLM: BERT (distilbert-base-uncased)
+* use open-sourse LLM: BERT (distilbert-base-uncased) or LLaMA 2
 * use 10k SEC filings (184K) as text corpus -> creating a dataset with context, questions and answers structured the same way as [SQuAD dataset](https://rajpurkar.github.io/SQuAD-explorer/explore/v2.0/dev/Economic_inequality.html?model=nlnet%20(single%20model)%20(Microsoft%20Research%20Asia)&version=v2.0)
 * try effective RAG strategies or comparing RAG results to fine tuning
 * train and test the model: exaact match and F1 score metrics (SQuAD v2 benchmark)